orangegrp/orange-crs/README.md

 | `crs-1.orange.order332.com:443` | ![Static Badge](https://img.shields.io/badge/Operational-limegreen) |

 ## `execute` API v1
-> ⚠️ This API is considered to be legacy and will be replaced with a new version in the future with more features and better operability.
 - Endpoint: `/api/v1/execute`
 - Method: `POST`
 - Required headers: `Content-Type`, `Authorization`